wingel/wingel.github.io/_posts/2016-02-28-ghz-differential-probe-2.md

 corresponds almost exactly to half the amplitude.
 For my active prove this happened somewhere between 200MHz and 400MHz and probably closer to 200MHz than to 400MHz.

+Update: The previous paragraph is wrong.  -3dB corresponds to a halving of power, but since the power is proportional to the square of the voltage, -3dB when talking about voltage is the square root of 0.5 or about 70.7%.
+This occurs somewhere between 100MHz and 200MHz.

 This is far from the 1 GHz bandwidth I would have liked but the probe is definitely very useful anyway.
 At 500MHz the absolute amplitude is